loz-hurst/cpp-finance-materials-new/lessons/lesson-18.md

 1. We will use CMake to split out the file-reading code we have been creating recently into its own library.
 2. Create a new object-orientated library for the Monte Carlo methods we saw before (based on code from week 7)

-In most places there are example solutions that you need to click on to show - please try and solve the problem yourself before looking at the answers, you will learn more from doing it yourself than just reading the solution.
+In most places there are example solutions - please try and solve the problem yourself before looking at the answers (I know this is difficult due to the delivery medium), you will learn more from doing it yourself than just reading the solution.

 ## Turning our file reading code into a library